CS50Dartmouth21W/nuggets-chicken/IMPLEMENTATION.md

 2. Return the counters struct

 #### get_visible

+This function modifies a map given a player location, calculating visibility and getting characters from the main/spectator map.

 1. Use the provided key parameter to access the correct map in the hashtable.
 1. Create a new empty map based on the dimensions of the accessed map.
 1. Perform logic to get visible characters from provided position parameter